tangrams/tangram-docs/pages/shaders.md

 ```

 #### `color`
 Optional element.
-Defines the start of a `color` block, written in GLSL, which is injected into the _fragment_ shader.
+Defines the start of a `color` block, written in GLSL, which is injected into the _fragment_ shader when `lighting: fragment`, or into the _vertex_ shader when `lighting: vertex` (it is not injected when `lighting: false`).

 This block has access to the `color` variable, which takes the form `vec4(r, g, b, a)`.
-Lighting is applied after this `color` is set.
+Lighting is applied after this `color` is set (either per-vertex or per-fragment, as with the `normal` block described above).

 ```yaml
 blocks: